Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 The *Actindo Core1 Platform* uses the OAuth 2.0 open protocol to handle client authorization for API access.
 To make authenticated API requests, you need to set up the OAuth authorization first.

+### Step 1 &ndash; Register the client app

+If you want to gain access to the *Actindo Core1 Platform* from an external app via API, first of all you have to register your client app in the developer portal.

+[comment]: <> (Andreas: Hättest du ein gutes Beispiel für mich zu client app?)

 #### Prerequisites

 - An app for client access is available.
 - A user has been created.
 - The user has the appropriate rights.

-### Step 1 &ndash; Register the client app

-If you want to gain access to the *Actindo Core1 Platform* from an external app via API, first of all you have to register your client app in the developer portal.

-[comment]: <> (Andreas: Hättest du ein gutes Beispiel für mich zu client app?)
+#### Procedure

 *Dev Tools > Tab APP REGISTRATIONS*